hannesdejager/mancala/readme.md

 ### Source code overview

 The main class is `com.cloudinvoke.mancala.EntryPoint`.
 Web resources can be found under `src/main/resources`.
+The web layer is located in the main package `com.cloudinvoke.mancala` and business logic in `com.cloudinvoke.mancala.gamelogic`.
+Lastly `com.cloudinvoke.mancala.dto` contains the DTOs used to communicate with the web client.

+#### Public fields in DTOs

+Classes in the package `com.cloudinvoke.mancala.dto` have public fields.
+This may be frowned upon by some.
+I've chosen to deliberately do this after being inspired by Robert C. Martin's writeup on the difference between an object and a data structure in his book [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).

+The DTO classes in this package represent data structures and not OO objects i.e. we don't aim for encapsulation.
+They contain zero business logic.
+Getters/setters are omitted where possible to clarify intent (data structures not objects) and to make code more readable.
+Their use is not a violation of the [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter).

 #### On the use of REST vs MVC

 I've opted to use REST for the server API instead of the usual Model View Controller (MVC) pattern.
-This is not the most all-browser friendly choice but it allowed me to expiriment with HTTP verbs like PATCH from client side Javascript.
+This is not the most all-browser friendly choice but it allowed me to expiriment with HTTP verbs like PATCH from client side Javascript and it also seemed simpler for this small project.
+I didn't want to add a big web framework.
+My fat jar clocks in under 5MB.

 Only one REST resource exist: A 'Game' resource on the root path (*../*).